Route 4370: History

 Construction of the road began in 2005 and ended in 2017.
 Before its 9 January 2019 opening it was renovated by Moriah, the infrastructure company of the municipality of Jerusalem.
-The road was opened by Minister of Public Security Gilad Erdan; the head of the Binyamin Regional Council, Yisrael Gantz; and the Mayor of Jerusalem, Moshe Lion.
-While the West Bank hosts several highways with different lanes for Israelis and Palestinians, Route 4370 is the only one with a concrete wall spanning its length.
+The road was opened by Minister of Public Security Gilad Erdan; head of the Binyamin Regional Council Yisrael Gantz; and Jerusalem Mayor Moshe Lion.
+While the West Bank hosts several highways with different lanes for Israelis and Palestinians, only Route 4370 has a concrete wall spanning its length.

-Erdan said the highway was "an example of the ability to create coexistence between Israelis and Palestinian while guarding (against) the existing security challenges," while the Palestinian Authority called Route 4370 an Apartheid Road and condemned the silence of the international community over its construction.
+Erdan said the highway was "an example of the ability to create coexistence between Israelis and Palestinians while guarding (against) the existing security challenges," while the Palestinian Authority called Route 4370 an apartheid road and condemned the silence of the international community over its construction.